Gladrin22/Sentiment_Analysis_BERT/README.md

 # Sentiment_Analysis_using_BERT
-Analyzing the users emotions using pre-trained neural network model [BERT] Bidirectional Encoder Representations from Transformers.
+Analyzing and understanding  the users or customers emotions using pre-trained neural network model [BERT] Bidirectional Encoder Representations from Transformers.
 Rating the dataset(Reviews , feedack etc ...) between the scale of (1-5) .
 In this (1) stands for the worst and (5) stands for the best .

 # What is BERT ?